GrigorisLionis/Russian_Glossary/README.md

 The script reads the csv files and creates a dictionary linking each inflected form with the basic form and its translation.

-Different csv files could be used, either :
+Different csv files could be used, by changing the conf.yaml file

-  * by conforming them to the aforementioned standards
-  * by chaning the script to accurately read them
+#### conf.yaml
+ * Path : path of dictionary files, as different entry, not per file

+   For each file :
+ * Filename : name of the file
+ * Category : word category
+ * Delimiter : csv file delimiter
+ * Word : column of basic word
+ * Translation : column of translation
+ * Length : columns per line (used for checking invalid lines)
+ * Inflected: lis of columns whith inflected forms of the basic word

 ### How it works